KapilSareen/GopherLibrary/README.md

 - Install apache2 if not installed already

-- Copy and paste the sample vhost file given in config/ to `/etc/apache2/sites-available`
+- Copy and paste the sample vhost file given in config/ to `/etc/apache2/sites-available` with the name `go.gopherlibrary.local.config`

 - Now run these commands in the terminal: